huntergps/handbook-docs/FuseJS/1 - Introduction.md

 	</JavaScript>

+## Structuring your project

+TODO: Explain UX is the boss, JavaScript is relative to

+## Modules

+FuseJS implements the <a href="http://www.commonjs.org/">CommonJS</a> module system.
+Each code file (or inline snipepd) is a module.

 > ## Importing modules

 FuseJS implements the <a href="http://www.commonjs.org/">CommonJS</a> module system.
 Each code file (or inline snipepd) is a module.